 Thank you for your interest in the Emergency Management Assistance Team administered by the Emergency Management Association of Georgia (EMAG).

 Please read the application and position requirements carefully and then discuss with your supervisor(s) and department or agency head prior to submission of your application.
-During these discussions, remember that the training and deployments assists not only those areas needing aid for major emergencies and disasters but also increases your level of expertise and enhances the department or agency ability to provide assistance for your jurisdiction.
+During these discussions, remember that the training and deployments assist not only those areas needing aid for major emergencies and disasters, but also increases your level of expertise and enhances your department or agencies ability to provide assistance for your own jurisdiction.

-If you have specific questions about the team, or completing the application, you may contact the following EMAT Liaison by phone and if you have specific questions about training, qualifications or credentialing, you may contact the following by phone or email:
+If you have specific questions about the team, or completing the application, you may contact the following EMAT Liaison by phone.
+If you have specific questions about training, qualifications or credentialing, you may contact the following by phone or email: